Your Questions About Teenage Skin Care Spots

 primer (optional) i would sometimes use a primer, depends on weather i can be botherd or not haha

-foundation, this would usually be liquid, seeing as my teenage spots have still yet to be subsided, even though i do have a doctor prescribed cream for them, i need sweet medium to buildable coverage, i still let some of my real skin shine though though, it’s not all that terrible, its just the discolouration and scars i have left behind from acne and the acne still there
+foundation, this would usually be liquid, seeing as my teenage spots have still yet to be subsided, even though i do have a doctor prescribed cream for them, i need pretty medium to buildable coverage, i still let some of my real skin shine though though, it’s not all that bad, its just the discolouration and scars i have left behind from acne and the acne still there

 concealer, obviously for under my eyes and any blemishes that the foundation didn’t take care of.